top of page

 • Hidden Repairs

-Allowing contingency within the budget helps reduce stress if additional work becomes necessary during the renovation process.
+Allowing a reasonable contingency also helps reduce stress if additional work becomes necessary during the renovation.

 Mistake 3: Choosing Cheap Materials or Workmanship

-Trying to reduce costs by choosing the cheapest materials or lowest quote can sometimes become more expensive long-term.
+Trying to reduce costs by choosing the cheapest materials or lowest quote can sometimes become more expensive in the long term.

 • Constant Moisture